TeaM-TL/songbook_Py2TeX/README.md

 ### Output

+Songs are sorted alphabetically first by folders names, and later file names.

+Table of contents is ordered alphabetically without folders.

 After song processing XeLaTeX will process full songbook using *songbook* package.
 Output format is PDF.

 ## Requirements
-- XeLaTeX installation, TeX Live or MacTeX
+- XeLaTeX installation, the best are TeX Live or MacTeX (try full install)
 - Python3

 ## How to run